 Pursuant to the requirements of Section 12 of the Securities Exchange Act of 1934, the registrant has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized.

 THE PENNANT GROUP, INC.

-By: /s/ Daniel H Walker
+By:

 Name: Daniel H Walker

-Title: Chairman, Chief Executive Officer and President
+Title: Chief Executive Officer and President

-Date: May 6, 2019
+Date: , 2019